-James Blunt Gets Naked To Promote His New Album Sending Fans Into A Frenzy Over Huge Reveal
+James Blunt Gets Naked To Promote His New Album, Sending Fans Into A Frenzy Over Huge Reveal

 Wicked Sense of Humor

-James Blunt has most certainly proven himself to be the comeback King of Twitter, never afraid to poke fun both at himself, or at his reputation for making bland music.
-During the height of high profile celebrity deaths nearing the end of last year, James thought it funny to post a self-mocking Tweet to end off the year in comedic fashion.
+James Blunt has most certainly proven himself to be the “Comeback King of Twitter,” never afraid to poke fun both at himself, or at his reputation for making bland music.
+During the height of high-profile celebrity deaths nearing the end of last year, James thought it funny to post a self-mocking tweet to end the year in comedic fashion.

 “If you thought 2016 was bad – I’m releasing an album in 2017.”

 James seems to be a regular target for disapproving ears, but he does not seem to mind the banter as he is quite good at dishing it out, and is not afraid to ridicule himself.
-His snappy one-liners have the desired effect, everytime.
-One social media user posted on Twitter that, “your music s****”, to which James swiftly replied, “And it’s taken you a decade to figure that out.”
+His snappy one-liners have the desired effect, every time.
+One social media user posted on Twitter that, “your music s****,” to which James swiftly replied, “And it’s taken you a decade to figure that out.”

 Irritating voice but impressive cock.
 I’m happy with that. https://t.co/Yn4WhCXg4T